 We recommend using 2-4 μg antibody per ChIP reaction in a maximum volume of 30 μl.
 However, this will vary according to the affinity of the antibody and the quality of the chromatin; you may need to use more of a particular antibody.
-ChIP antibodies must recognize fixed, native protein that is bound to DNA and/or complexed with other proteins.
 Many antibodies that perform well in other applications do not perform in ChIP.
 Thus, Low Cell ChIP-Seq performed with an antibody that has not been ChIP-Seq-validated must include appropriate controls.
 To see a list of available ChIP-validated antibodies available from Active Motif, please visit www.activemotif.com/chipabs.